-- The prospective student should submit an application for admission along with the following: - a.
-A recent photograph of the applicant. - A medical check list.
-Boarding students must have a current serology. - c.
-A \$10.00 application fee each semester. - The Campus Director of Admissions should receive official transcripts showing all high school and/or college work completed. - The Director of Admissions should be sent the results of the American College Test taken by the applicant.
-(Prospective students, except vocational students, should take this test when it is offered each summer on each campus.) - 4.
-The applicant must have a personal interview with the Campus Dean or his representative.
+- The prospective student should submit an application for admission along with the following: - A recent photograph of the applicant. - b.
+A medical report signed by the examining physician. - A \$10.00 application fee.
+(A new application form and \$10.00 must be submitted each semester.)

+- The Campus Director of Admissions should receive official transcripts showing all high school and/or college work completed. - The Director of Admissions should be sent the results of the American College Test taken by the applicant.
+(Prospective students should take this test when it is offered during the senior year of high school.
+It is also offered each summer on each campus.) - 4.
+The applicant must have a personal interview with the Campus Dean or Director of Student Services.
 A new student also must participate in one day of pre-registration orientation on the Campus of his choice.
 He will be notified of the date.
 Students are not officially accepted until the above admission procedures are satisfactorily completed.